 Much is written about performance measurements in business enterprises, systems, and processes.
 In our work, we often see a misapplication of performance measures, as they often don’t contribute to the achievement of the enterprise purpose.
 In our firm, we have come to believe a measurement system should be built from the ground up, beginning with business processes.
-This article introduces addresses the measurement of work at the process level.
+This article introduces how to measure a business process.
 The same fundamental principles apply to the business system and enterprise levels.

 What to Consider When Measuring a Process